viet34tqc/notebook/SEO-for-developers.md

 ### Outbound Link

-It signal what your content is about.
+It signals what your content is about.
 It's really good for your SEO if you use your outbound links to other really good sites that are related to the content of your page.

 ## On-page techniques